-As noted, our work is meant to benefit the field as a whole, not just the organizations or funders that are directly involved in the ideation and experimentation stages.
-Thus, we put a considerable amount of time and energy into disseminating the knowledge that emerges from the design and implementation activities, as well as from our own research.
-Moreover, we deliberately engage in collaborations meant to scale promising initiatives by promoting their adoption by human rights actors, from international organizations, coalitions and funders to and national and local organizations.
+We endorse learning through action, implementing and scrutinizing the most promising initiatives arising from our ideation workshops and background research.
+As underscored earlier, our endeavors aim to benefit the entire field, extending beyond the entities or backers directly involved in ideation and experimentation phases.
+Consequently, we invest substantial time and effort into disseminating the knowledge stemming from design and implementation activities, as well as our proprietary research.
+Furthermore, we deliberately partake in alliances aimed at amplifying promising initiatives, facilitating their adoption by human rights stakeholders – from international organizations, coalitions, and funders to national and local entities.